idrinth-api-bench/issues/README.md

 - user-agent
 - cookies

+### Storage

+Storage classes store each finished set of the run.
+By default, nothing is stored, but a mysql storage is provided for those wanting it.

 ## Logging

 Any logger that either implements the [Interface](src/logger/logger.ts) or has a wrapper.
 Wrappers for pino and winston are available.